 - Transfer process improvement when necessary

-The resources on the CREST website are intended only as a general educational resource for hospitals and clinicians, and are not intended to reflect or establish a standard of care or to replace individual clinician judgment and medical decision making for specific healthcare environments and patient situations.For more information, review the complete Dartmouth-Hitchcock disclaimer.
+The resources on the CREST website are intended only as a general educational resource for hospitals and clinicians, and are not intended to reflect or establish a standard of care or to replace individual clinician judgment and medical decision making for specific healthcare environments and patient situations.For more information, review the complete Dartmouth Hitchcock Medical Center and Clinics disclaimer.